 Assistant Professor

-Priyanka Dubey completed her PhD in Community and Behavioral Health from the University of Iowa.
+Priyanka Dubey completed her PhD in Community and Behavioral Health from the University of Iowa in 2024.

-Priyanka’s work highlights the social and structural barriers individuals encounter in achieving sexual, reproductive, and menstrual health, aiming to inform programs for promoting health equity.
-Her current research focuses on understanding the ways in which stigma results in adverse health outcomes for transgender and/or non-binary individuals (TNB) in the US.
-The ultimate goal of this work is to develop and test interventions that improve health outcomes and reduce the impact of stigma for TNB individuals.
+Priyanka’s research highlights the social and structural barriers that gender-diverse people encounter in achieving menstrual, sexual, and reproductive health, aiming to inform programs that promote health equity and de-gender these health services.
+Her current research focuses on understanding how stigma results in adverse health outcomes for transgender and gender-diverse (TGD) people.

 Prior to her PhD, Priyanka worked for eight years in the international development sector in India, where she evaluated programs related to maternal and child health and sexual and reproductive health.
-She also holds a Master’s in Social Work and a BA in sociology from the University of Mumbai, providing her with additional perspective for her work.
+She holds a Master’s in Social Work (2010) and a BA in Sociology (2008), both from the University of Mumbai, which provide additional depth to her community-centered approach to public health research.

 Contact Information